-*This rant has been brought to you by too much coffee, and the desire to yell at someone on the internet.
+*This rant has been brought to you by too much coffee, and the desire to yell at someone on the internet for stealing art from artists.
 I don’t actually expect art thieves to read this and suddenly change their behaviors, but it sure does feel good to vent.

 It’s really frickin’ annoying when you see your content online without credit to you.
 I could write a post about how to safeguard yourself against art theft (ugh, watermarks), but I’m getting a little tired of the practice of only teaching victims how to protect themselves rather than teaching other people not to be a**holes.

 So this is for the a**holes.

 To the thieves who have been stealing art from artists:

 But, I get it.
 The internet is fast-paced, and maybe you don’t actually have any skill of your own to share.
 Any online presence you’re trying to build is likely going to take a butt-ton of content that you can’t produce on your own.
 What do you do?
 You turn to actual skilled creators and steal their art.

 It’s just an image, right?
 Or a video here and there.
 No biggy.
 Followers start coming in.
 You get compliments.
 Everything is great.

 I promise.
 People will notice you’re stealing from artists:

 The art world is small.